Roguelike-Celebration/azure-mud/README.md

 This is a playful text-based online social chat space.
 You can think of it as a hybrid between communication apps like Slack and Discord and traditional text-based online game spaces such as MUDs and MOOs.

+It is primarily being built for [Roguelike Celebration 2020](https://roguelike.club), but can hopefully eventually be repurposed for other events or communities.

 On the backend, it's powered by a serverless system made up of Azure Functions, Azure SignalR Service, and a Redis instance (currently provided by Azure Cache for Redis).

 On the frontend, it's a rich single-page webapp built in TypeScript and React, using the Flux architecture via the `useContext` React hook.